parmisx/Portfolio-project/README.md

 # Portfolio-project
-Portfolio project for databases and the web
+Portfolio project for Databases and the Web module
-GameTown is a game website where gamers can find many games in different prices and it uses API to have a large game database.
+Game Town is a game website where gamers can find many games at different prices and it also uses FreeToGame's API to have a large database of games.

 ## How to set up the application
 Install these if you haven't already: